G-Grossi/COSC_5P30/README.md

 * IDE for Java such as Eclipse 2022-12

 ## Steps for Running the Code in this Project (Training)
-* Install all required libraries
+* Install all required libraries.
-* Download code into an Eclipse workspace direction
+* Download code into an Eclipse workspace directory.
-* Review the *.param files to set GP parameters (such as max generations, population size, function sets and terminal sets etc...)
+* Review the *.param files to set GP parameters (such as max generations, population size, function sets, and terminal sets etc...)
 See ECJ manual (found at ECJ link) for more details.
 * Open the RuleDiscoveryProject workspace in Eclipse for training.
 * Set the target predicates in the RuleDiscoveryProblem java class.
 * Set the number of jobs (runs) in the main.java file.